onwidget/astrowind/README.md

 ## Contributing

-If you have any idea, suggestions or find any bugs, feel free to open a discussion, an issue or create a pull request.
+If you have any ideas, suggestions or find any bugs, feel free to open a discussion, an issue or create a pull request.
 That would be very useful for all of us and we would be happy to listen and take action.

 ## Acknowledgements